sheepman39/Assembler/README.md

 This project is built with Java version 17.0.7 and managed using [Maven](https://maven.apache.org/index.html).
 Please check their [downloads](https://maven.apache.org/download.cgi) page for installation steps.

 ## Building and Running
+For simplicity, it is recommended to use a [dev container](https://code.visualstudio.com/docs/devcontainers/containers) using your tool of choice.
+GitHub Codespaces were used for this project, but you can host your own containers with the provided configuration in `.devcontainer`.
+The image includes Java 17 and maven so nothing else is needed to be installed.

+To install and run locally without a dev container, ensure Java 17 and Maven is installed.

 To run tests, run
 ```
 mvn test